Welcome on Board

 Becoming cabin crew was the most natural process for me, and I worked short haul for a year (and loved every second of it), before finally becoming long haul crew for the biggest most-loved airline out there.
 I feel so at home in the sky, and I know where I am now, is where I hope I will be lucky enough to stay forever.
 Every flight is completely different, and although the antics we get up to downroute (this is a term we use for our layovers in different places), and the beautiful places we get to see, really do make the job super special, the best part of being crew is meeting and learning about our passengers onboard, and trying to make their journey memorable and special for the right reasons.
 That and the view from the office....
 I can't wait to share with you some of the sights I've seen at 40,000 feet.
 Believe me when I say, there's nothing better.

 I've also recently started to begin work on my PPL- my private pilot's license.
-Although my heart is in the cabin, connecting with passengers and making dreams come true, I adore the feeling of flying an aircraft, and am fascinated by the work that goes into aviation at the pointy end of the plane.
+I adore the feeling of flying an aircraft, and am fascinated by the work that goes into aviation at the pointy end of the plane.
 No doubt I'll be posting regarding this as and when we go forward, and I hope you enjoy following my journey as a female aspiring pilot.

 So why now to start writing this?
 Currently as I write this (and I hope that when I read this back in weeks to come, the situation is starting to change), the UK is on lockdown, due to the COVID-19 pandemic.
 The aviation industry has been incredibly hard hit by this situation, and I've found myself with more free time on my hands than expected heading into the usually busy summer season.
 Movement has been restricted which means I have been unable to travel from my base in the South, back to my family, and I find myself feeling almost suffocated by the lack of freedom we now are enduring.
 Normally, when I have time off work, I travel...that is the one thing I can't do right now.
 So I'm going to start living my adventures through memories and connecting with like-minded people, who I can hopefully inspire to seize the day and find some adventure when the world starts turning again.